 - Three credits in Interreligious Engagement

-- Eighteen elective credits in courses relevant to the student’s goals
+- Fifteen elective credits in courses relevant to the student’s goals

 - Can be additional courses from distributional areas or other courses from across the Union curriculum